-Associate Professors George R. Aldhizer III, Terry A. Baker, Derrick S. Boone, Holly H. Brower, Thomas G. Canace, Anna Cianci, Mark E. Evans, Patrick R. McMullen, Norma R. Montague, Jonathan P. Pinder, Michelle D. Steward, Julie H. Wayne, Ya-Wen Yang
+Associate Professors George R. Aldhizer III, Terry A. Baker, Derrick S. Boone, Holly H. Brower, Thomas G. Canace, Anna Cianci, Lisa Dragoni, Mark E. Evans, Jai Li, Patrick R. McMullen, Norma R. Montague, Jonathan P. Pinder, Michelle D. Steward, Ya-Wen Yang

 John Hendley Fellow & Associate Teaching Professor Matthew T. Phillips

-Professors of the Practice Roger L. Beahm, Timothy R. Janke, Benjamin T. King, Martin Malloy, Cynthia Tessien, Amy Wallis, James B. Willis
+Professors of the Practice Tom Aleman, Roger L. Beahm, Timothy R. Janke, Benjamin T. King, Martin Malloy, Cynthia Tessien, Amy Wallis, James B. Willis

 Associate Professors of the Practice Susan I. Langlitz, Denis Maier

-Adjunct Professors of the Practice Peter Brockway, Tony DiBianca, Jason Goddard, Alan Kelly, Ged King, Deron Mabe, Shannon McKeen, Mark McNabb, Peter Mitchell, Bill Rose, Bryan Starrett, Scott Warfield, Pete Woods
+Adjunct Professors of the Practice Michael Ames, Bob Fly, Robert Gemmell, Jason Goddard, Zachary Hartsell, Sobia Hussaini, Ged King, Deron Mabe, Brian McKay, Shannon McKeen, Peter Mitchell, Michael Travis, Scott Warfield, Pete Woods

 Visiting Professors of the Practice Ann Bliss, John Butler, Andrew Jarachovic